ssalvaterra/LIB-201/mapping.md

 - Screenshots from KnightLab's <a href="https://timeline.knightlab.com/#make">TimelineJS website</a>, and from <a href="https://starkvillecivilrights.msstate.edu/wordpress/">'A Shaky Truce': Starkville Civil Rights Struggles.</a>

 ## Ethical considerations
 Many maps, especially digital mapping projects, use a 2-dimensional representation (i.e. flat) of the earth, which is just a part of the inaccuracies of our world that maps represent.
-Like historical records, maps (and even timelines!) are incomplete choices that represent human experience of the world.
+Like historical records, maps and timelines are incomplete choices that represent human experience of the world.
 As you create maps and/or timelines, consider these questions, adapted from <a href="https://curriculum.dhinstitutes.org/workshops/mapping/lessons/?page=4">DH Institutes Curriculum</a>, that critically examine the process of map-making:
 * <b>How are you collecting data?</b> Are you gathering data, or using existing data?
 What are the limitations of either, and what choices lead to this decision (convenience? access? most appropriate?)
 * <b>What is missing from your data?</b> If you collect population information, which populations are you including/excluding?
 What boundaries (county? state? neighborhood?) define the map?
 * <b>What symbols represent data?</b> Be aware of the colors and symbols you use to represent information.
 These choices can affect how others interpret your map!